ranbureand/sitefolio/_posts/2021-08-13-multilingual-sites-in-jekyll-2.markdown

 {: .code-m }
 {% endraw %}

-Both posts have the variable `language_reference` set to `world` so that they can be easily related.
+Both posts have the variable `language_reference` set to `world` so that they can be easily related with each other.

-Again, we can use `language` to retrieve only the posts that have the same language, and `language_reference` to retrieve only the posts that return the same content translated in different languages.

 # Data files

-## Snippets

-We create a YAML [Data File](https://jekyllrb.com/docs/datafiles/ "Data Files") named `snippets.yml` to store the different translations of the user interface copy as additional data in the `_data` subdirectory.
+We create a YAML [data file](https://jekyllrb.com/docs/datafiles/ "Data Files") named `snippets.yml` to store the different translations of the user interface copy as additional data in the `_data` subdirectory.

 We then create a new variable named `snippets` in the `base.html` layout to shorten the code that we need to write to access the data contained in the `snippets.yml` file: